ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Played a pivotal role in cloud security, VPC, VPN, IAM management, networking protocols and cost optimization.
 - Developed AWS CloudFormation templates for VPC and subnets, streamlining infrastructure provisioning.
 - Migrated on-premises production applications to the hybrid AWS environment, aligning with strategic goals.
-- Led and inspired the team through coaching, mentorship, and ramping up, demonstrating strong leadership, teamwork, and analytical skills with a touch of humor.
 - Worked with various SaaS(Software as a Service), IaaS and PaaS.
 - Involved in Disaster Recovery and fail-over strategies, minimizing downtime and ensuring business continuity.